sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 Let's assume for a minute you have two customers that request the same set of servers (let's assume they would be webservers).
 If you group them together, they will all receive the same content (RPM-wise), right?
 But what if one web application is unable to run a certain version of nginx and thus need to stay a version below the current latest?
 Sure, you could argue that the customer should just pin the nginx version.
 Okay, problem solved.

-But what if the other customer comes back and tells you that while he is on RHEL 8 now, he'd like to go to RHEL 9 next week, as the lifecycle of his web application requires him to do so.
+But what if the other customer comes back and tells you that while he is on RHEL 8 now, he'd like to go to RHEL 9 next week, as the life cycle of his web application requires him to do so.
 Now you have a conflict of interest.
 Your other customer has to stay on a version below latest on nginx and the other one wants to go to RHEL 9 next week.

 So what's the solution?
 Right.
 Different services.
 This way you ensure that every customer gets **exactly** what he needs.
 Not more, not less.
 The function profile might change over time.
 A customer might ask you to additionally provide a special RPM repository for a special database he needs.
 With split services, no issue at all.
 With combining all webservers together: you have an issue.

-The definition of - what I call - a service is designed in such a way, that it should accomodate almost all use cases.
+The definition of - what I call - a service is designed in such a way, that it should accommodate almost all use cases.

 But what components are now part of a service?
 First, let me share the main objects that are part of such a service:
+* Activation keys
 * Content View(s)
 * Composite Content View
-* Activation keys
-* User
 * Host groups
 * Hosts
+* User

 Optionally (depending on the needs of the customer), you additionally have the following:
-* Custom products that contain each custom repositories
+* Custom Products that contain each custom Repositories
-* Custom lifecycles
+* Custom Lifecycle Environments

 #### Content View (CV) and Composite Content View (CCV) structure
 To be able to provide every currently supported (by Red Hat) operating system (OS), the structure needs to be flexible.
 That's where the *base CVs* come into play.
 Every currently supported OS will have one base CV (if required by the customers, of course).